Visual Storytelling Workshop Series

 She has conducted visual storytelling workshops at the National Library of Germany in Frankfurt, the University of Bath, Shakespeare and Company in Paris, Davidson College, and Grafill in Norway and is skilled at directing individuals along their own comic journey.

-Your email will be used exclusively for our Newsletter for which we use Mailchimp and you can easily unsubscribe at any time.
+Your email will be used exclusively for our Newsletter for which we use Mailerlite and you can easily unsubscribe at any time.